Bruce: Why? He's as much a ninja as Kyodai was.

 - The protagonist Wolf is literally referred to as "shinobi", and has a whole array of stealthy tricks and clever tools to help even the odds against his foes.
 That said, the man also possesses a lot of stereotypically "samurai" traits.
 For one thing, while stealth is usually an option, the game encourages players to utilize more directly aggressive combat styles centered around swordplay against particularly tough enemies.
 Indeed, Wolf's mode of dress (bright orange and yellow) tends to stand out no matter what environment he's in, and his philosophy in life is based around a code of absolute loyalty to his masters (though this is more due to the machinations of his adopted father Owl).

-- One of Wolf's mentors is Isshin Ashina, a famed samurai warlord and swordsmen who nonetheless lives by the philosophy of "win by any means necessary".
+- One of Wolf's mentors is Isshin Ashina, a famed samurai warlord and swordsman who nonetheless lives by the philosophy of "win by any means necessary".
 In fact, the first time the player meets Isshin, he's assassinating enemy infiltrators while disguised as one of his own subordinate ninjas.
 In the routes where he's resurrected back into his prime, he'll even make heavy use of a pistol during his boss fight.

-- The black-caped Red Guard swordsmen are just as heavily armored as the frontline Red Guard troops, but seem to specialize in stealthier operations, as evidenced by them being the only Red Guard to take part in the initial infiltration of Ashina Castle alongside the Interior Ministry's dedicated shinobi.
+- The black-caped Red Guard swordsmen are just as heavily armored as the frontline Red Guard troops but seem to specialize in stealthier operations, as evidenced by them being the only Red Guard to take part in the initial infiltration of Ashina Castle alongside the Interior Ministry's dedicated shinobi.
 Gameplay-wise, this is mostly reflected in them having a tendency to skulk behind walls and corners.

 - Warcraft III: The Blademaster hero has elements of samurai in his design (giant sword, banner with a flag on his back, and a Critical Hit ability) and ninja (one of his skills creates illusions of himself, the other lets him go invisible and deal extra damage on his next attack).